YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Think carefully about how to model the relationships between these concepts
+> Think carefully about how to model the relationships between these concepts.

 Level 3: Parametrized response:

-> Do ${firstRole} and ${secondRole} need to have different features?
+> Do ${firstRole} and ${secondRole} need to have different features and is it possible that more than one role is played at the same time?

 Level 4: Resource response with Reference: